 I tried explaining this the other day: After nearly 10 years with the same characters growing up and revealing their voice, character, appearance, habits and mannerisms, it’s strange and stunted work to try to get to know new characters.
 The entire setting of my first novel was a fictionalization version of a real life town, real life house, real life land.
 One that I’d grown up with, and one that was tattooed onto my heart.

 Now, I’m writing in California, in 1962.
 I have nothing about a few memories from childhood trips to San Diego and Los Angeles, and research.
 (I’m researching voraciously.
 Studying images and photographs, reading novels written during or set in my new space and time.
 Checking out dozens of books from the library at a time).

-I once heard a pastor I like talk about progressive growth.
-He talked about being single, and feeling like he was great at being in that stage of life.
-Then he got married, and all that expertise he thought he had on life was out the window.
+I once listened to a pastor talk about progressive growth.
+He talked about being single, and feeling like he was great at living life well.
+Then he got married, and all his expertise on life went out the window.
 And just when he started to feel like a pro at being married, he had kids.
 Unknowns and uncertainties and inexperiences compounding upon one another with each new step away from comfortable.